Pakistan Ordnance Factories

+The Pakistan Ordnance Factories (POF) is a major firearms and a defence contractor headquartered in Wah Cantt, Punjab, Pakistan.
+Described as "the largest defence industrial complex under the Ministry of Defence Production, producing conventional arms and ammunition to the international standards" by the Government of Pakistan.

-POF was founded in December 1951 by the government of Pakistan with early collaboration from the British Royal Ordnance Factory.
+The POF was founded by the Government of Pakistan with early collaboration from the former British Royal Ordnance Factory on 28 December 1951.
 The POF engineers, develops, produces, manufactures, and promotes a wide range of different types of infantry and special-purpose weapons, explosives, ammunition, mortars, rockets, and the military gear for Pakistan's military.
-Its corporate leadership comes from a deputation by GHQ where the chief of army staff (COAS) approves the appointment, but POF is under the Ministry of Defense, so the COAS is not in the direct chain of command.
+The POF is owned and sponsored by the Ministry of Defence Production whose corporate leadership comes from a deputation by the Army GHQ of the Pakistan Army.
 The POF is the earliest and one of the largest military corporations in Pakistan, and later influenced many other military corporations in the Pakistan Armed Forces.

-POF produces ammunition that meets requirements set by NATO specification.
+The POF produces ammunition that meets requirements set by NATO specification.
 Apart from military works, the POF also serves the civilian law enforcement agencies, Civil Armed Forces, and private security markets nationwide.

 History

 During their colonial rule, the British built sixteen ordnance factories in the British Raj, most of which were inherited by India.
-Pakistan's first Prime Minister, Liaquat Ali Khan, issued a directive within four months of the independence of Pakistan to establish an ordnance factory in collaboration with British Royal Ordnance Factory to manufacture 0.303 calibre rifles.
-In December 1951 Pakistan's second Prime Minister, Khawaja Nazimuddin, inaugurated the first four POF workshops in the small town of Wah Cantonment.
+Pakistan's first Prime Minister, Liaquat Ali Khan, issued a directive within four months of the formation/creation of Pakistan to establish an ordnance factory in collaboration with British Royal Ordnance Factory to manufacture 0.303 calibre rifles.
+On 28 December 1951 Pakistan's second Prime Minister, Khawaja Nazimuddin, inaugurated the first four POF workshops in the small town of Wah Cantonment.

+The Pakistani Ordnance Factory at Wah Cantt received the machinery from ROF Fazakerley in the UK to produce the Lee Enfield No.4 rifle.
+These rifles operated on the 0.303 calibre cartridges.
+In 1967 the Pakistan's Army adopted the G3 rifle and the Lee Enfiled No.4 rifles in service began to be phased out over time.
+However, when the Indo-Pak war of 1971, majority of the units were still armed with Lee Enfiled No. 4 rifles, Majority of them produced at Pakistan Ordinance Factories.